t-beigbeder/otvl_cabri/README.md

 Cabri is currently in beta release.
 A GUI is under development.

+Documentation links are available at the [bottom](#read-the-documentation) of this page.

 ## Technical simple presentation

 To make it simple, Cabri can be compared to the synchronization command-line tool: `rsync`